churchers/vm-bhyve/README.md

 will not want to change the type from 'virtio-net', but you will notice the first interface is set to connect to a switch called 'public'.
 See the next section for details on how to configure virtual switches.

+I recommend reading the man page or `sample-templates/config.sample` for a full list of supported template options and a description of their purpose.
+Almost all bhyve functionality is supported and a large variety of network/storage configurations can be achieved.

 ## Virtual Switches

 When a guest is started, each network interface is automatically connected to the virtual switch specified